These are the Top Super Bowl Snacks in the Country, Ranked

 #8: Nachos

-California loves nachos, as does New Jersey and Massachusetts, all of whom rank it as their number one Super Bowl food.
+California loves nachos, as does New Jersey and Massachusetts, all of which rank it as their No. 1 Super Bowl food.
 Of course, nachos go great with most of the five popular game day dips: queso, salsa, guacamole, buffalo chicken, and ranch.

 Pigs in a blanket